 - Beginning: Problem: Explain the problem that you set out to solve.

 - Middle: Solution: Describe how you solved it.

 - End: Success: Get excited about the success this produced.

 This is the form of a story that people expect.
 Everything has a beginning, right?

-Be careful with the ending, though.
-It’s not supposed to be an ending like the end of the road.
-It should suggest the beginning of success and continuation.
+Be careful with the ending, however.
+It shouldn’t feel like the end of the road, but rather the beginning of a new adventure.

 Simple stories are more trustworthy.
 As some of the world’s most famous brands have shown, the complexity of the story can erode trust.

 The answer should be a story.